 A better solution is to identify and treat the underlying cause of shoulder pain.
-Treatment for shoulder instability is much different than the treatment of injured biceps tendon.
+Treatment for shoulder instability is much different than the treatment of injured biceps tendons.
 Identify the underlying problem by having a complete examination and ultrasound of the shoulder.
-The physicians at Centneo-Schultz who are board-certified and fellowship-trained are experts in the treatment of shoulder pain.
+The physicians at Centeno-Schultz who are board-certified and fellowship-trained are experts in the treatment of shoulder pain.
 Do not waste your precious time as your small injury and pain progress.
-Schedule a Telemedicine consult with us where we can review your history, studies, and provide you the best nonsurgical treatment option.
+Schedule a Telemedicine consult with us where we can review your history, studies, and provide you with the best nonsurgical treatment option available.
 Your body is talking to you.
 Now is the time to listen and take action.

 1.Mostafavifar M, Wertz J, Borchers J. A systematic review of the effectiveness of kinesio taping for musculoskeletal injury.
 Phys Sportsmed.
 2012;40(4):33-40. doi:10.3810/psm.2012.11.1986